cs-au-dk/TIP/README.md

 (File -> New -> Project from Existing Sources).
-Since the `.idea` folder is then regenerated from scrach, in order to keep the inspection profiles you need to checkout the `.idea/inspectionProfiles` folder and the `.idea/codeStyleSettings.xml` file from the original repo, leaving untouched the other generated folders.
+Since the `.idea` folder is then regenerated from scrach, in order to keep the inspection profiles you need to checkout the `.idea/inspectionProfiles` folder and the `.idea/codeStyles` folder from the original repo, leaving the other generated folders untouched.

 #### IntelliJ Scala bugs